Amal-Mathew204/game-development-unity-project/README.md

 Third Party Tools:
 * [WebGL Optimizer](https://assetstore.unity.com/packages/tools/utilities/webgl-optimizer-230446) (Used to Analyse Build Logs when creating WebGL Builds).
+* [Newtonsoft](https://www.newtonsoft.com/json) (Used for serialisation and deserialisation for saving and loading of data)

 Assets installed from the Unity Registry:
 * Input System 1.7.0